 Dr. Burns-Wallace holds a dual bachelor’s degree in international relations and African American studies from Stanford University, a Master in Public Affairs from the Princeton School of Public and International Affairs at Princeton University and a doctorate in education from the University of Pennsylvania.
 Her research focuses on issues of access and success for students of color and low-income students throughout higher education as well as equity-minded leadership.
 Dr. Burns-Wallace holds a courtesy associate professor appointment in KU’s Department of Educational Leadership and Policy Studies in the School of Education, as well as the Department of African and African-American Studies in the College of Liberal Arts and Sciences.
 Additionally, she holds faculty appoints at the University of Southern California and the University of Missouri.

-She is originally from Kansas City, Missouri, and is the proud mother of 12-year-old Xavier.
+She is originally from Kansas City, Missouri, and is the proud mother to son Xavier.

 Department of Health & Environment